How to Change the X-Axis in Excel

 - Open the Excel file containing the chart you want to change.

-- Click the X-axis you want to edit.
+- Click the Graph with the X-axis you want to edit.

 - Now, choose Chart Tools.